AdamCraven/Capture/README.md

 #### Attaching the same View Controllers to multiple elements

 This is generally undesirable behaviour.
 View Controllers are an overall controller.
-For example, they shouldn't be used for individual .pictures in a #gallery.
-Instead, it should capture the #gallery itself.
-It is much faster and less heavy on memory.
+They shouldn't be used for individual .pictures in a #gallery.
+Instead, it should capture the #gallery itself because it is much faster and less heavy on memory.

-To prevent this, only one element can be captured at a time to prevent the same object being shared across two elements.
+To prevent this undesired behaviour one element is captured at a time.

-When doing this;
+Which means when doing this;

 	$('.pictures').capture(pictureViewController);

-It is really;
+It is effectively this;

 	$('.pictures').eq(0).capture(pictureViewController);